White signposts

 Color: Red-and-white diagonal stripes

-Blue background, white stripes and border
+Background: Blue with white stripes and border

 Shape: Octagonal